tiagobsbraga/sasstarter/README.md

 │       ├── 12col               (for devices with 1024 wide)
 │       └── 15col               (for devices with 1280+ wide)
 │
-├── .gitignore                  (ignore this. ignore that.)
-├── README.md                   (you're reading it right now) ├── bower.json                  (for installation via bower)
-├── favicon.ico                 (16x16 of pure art)
+├── .gitignore                  (ignore this. ignore that) ├── README.md                   (you're reading it right now) ├── bower.json                  (for installation via bower) ├── favicon.ico                 (16x16 of pure art)